MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-remote-ssrs.md

 4. In the Prerequisites folder, click **Microsoft.EnterpriseManagement.Reporting.Code.dll**, and drag it to the folder that you located in either step 2.

-## To add a code segment to the rssrvpolicy.config file
+## Add a code segment to the rssrvpolicy.config file

+Use the following steps:

 1. On the computer that will be hosting SSRS, locate the file rssrvpolicy.config in the \Program Files\Microsoft SQL Server\MSRS13.MSSQLSERVER\Reporting Services\ReportServer folder for SQL server 2016.